 UST has only been around a little longer than a year so not as many exchanges carry the native version of it but instead carry the wrapped ETH version.
 Coinbase, for instance, carries the wrapped version and if you buy it there it requires a whole lot of extra steps and fees to get it to Terra station via bridges.

-Despite it not being free to acquire UST, the interest earned from Anchor will likely put you in the green within a few days depending on how much you deposit.
+Despite it not being free to acquire UST through any possible means, the interest earned from Anchor will likely put you in the green within a few days depending on how much you deposit.

 Is Anchor Protocol Safe?
 3 Primary Risks

 Before we talk about the economics of Anchor in the next section, I first want to bring forth the various crypto risks that you don’t face in traditional finance.
 How safe is anchor protocol?

 Since UST is determined algorithmically and is only backed by the value of its sister coin LUNA, the conversion ratio can deviate from 1:1 during periods of market stress.
 Bringing UST back to $1 requires burning LUNA for UST, which makes fewer LUNA available to sell and provides an arbitrage opportunity for when the peg returns for those willing to take the bet.

 UST has only been around for a year, so it really hasn’t been battle tested during the worst periods of market volatility.
 Back in Dec 2020, the UST lost 15% before later recovering.
 It also had another episode in May 2021.